rosenfeld/rack_web_console/README.md

 end
 ```

-The `rails-web-console` gem is probably a better gem to use with Rails but this example should
+This example demonstrates how to use it with a Rails project, but it could be used with basically
-demonstrate how it could be used with basically any framework.
-If you're not really interested
+any framework.
+If you're not really interested on some specific binding, you can simply mount it
-on some specific binding, you can simply mount it directly in config.ru:
+directly in config.ru:

 ```ruby
 # config.ru